git-carlos/git-carlos.github.io/_pages/about.md

 Hello.

 I am Carlos Pantoja-Malaga and this is my portfolio website.
 I am a graduate from Florida State University where I earned a Bachelor of Science in Computer Science.
-Currently, I work as a Systems Engineer at General Dynamics, under the Electric Boat subdivision.
+Currently, I work as a Systems Engineer at General Dynamics Electric Boat.

 The purpose of this portfolio website is to document computer science projects and miscellaneous personal endeavors.
 Feel free to browse these projects as you may find some of these interesting.